 5 Tips for Completing Your Health Insurance Market Place Application

-Completing your health insurance market place application during the open enrollment period is critical to ensuring you have coverage at the beginning of next year.
+Completing your health insurance market place application during the open enrollment period is critical to ensuring you have health insurance coverage at the beginning of next year.
 Use these tips to help speed up your application process:

-If this is your first time filling out the application, it can take a little bit of time to get all of the questions answered.
+If this is your first time filling out the health insurance application, it can take a little bit of time to get all of the questions answered.
 Give yourself 30 minutes or longer to thoroughly complete the application.

 2. Get together your income and employment information ahead of time.